system76/docs/_articles/upgrade-pop.md

 ---

-Pop!_OS 18.10 was released in October, 2018.
-This article explains how to upgrade from Pop!_OS 18.04 to Pop!_OS 18.10.

-Pop!_OS 19.04 was released in April, 2019.
-This article explains how to upgrade from Pop!_OS 18.10 to Pop!_OS 19.04.

 ### Create Installation USB

 First, we recommend having Pop!_OS installation media handy before starting any upgrades in case you need to reinstall the operating system.
 Instructions on creating a USB with Pop!_OS are located in our [live disk](/articles/live-disk/) article.